 Your PRINTED book MUST have a barcode to be listed in major bookstores and libraries.

-If you don’t intend to try to get your book/s into the major stores or libraries, you won’t need a barcode.
+If you DON’T intend to sell your printed books through the major stores or libraries, you won’t need a barcode.
 But the fee is nominal, so it’d be wise to get it anyway.
 You never know; you may have a change of heart down the road.

 According to MyIdentifiers, “A barcode is a graphical representation of your printed book’s ISBN and price – and buying a barcode is a low-cost investment in your book’s success.”